-In 1999, the Compensation and Nominating Committee adhered to its policy that compensation programs should reward the achievement of the short-term and long-term goals and objectives of Minerals Technologies, and that compensation should be related to the value created for its stockholders.
-The Committee sets high performance targets and rewards their achievement with compensation that is above the average, but within the range of, compensation of similarly placed executives in manufacturing firms of comparable size.
-Consistent with this policy, each elected corporate officer's annual compensation is determined by applying to the previous year's compensation an annual increase, and an incentive payment, determined as stated below in this report.
+In 2001, the Compensation and Nominating Committee adhered to its policy that compensation programs should reward the achievement of the short-term and long-term goals and objectives of Minerals Technologies, and that compensation should be related to the value created for its stockholders.
+The Committee sets high performance targets and rewards their achievement with total cash compensation that is above the average and heavily weighted towards short term incentives based on Company performance, but within the range of compensation of similarly placed executives in manufacturing firms of comparable size.
+Consistent with this policy, each elected corporate officer's annual compensation is determined by applying to the previous year's compensation an annual market and performance driven adjustment, and an incentive payment opportunity, determined as stated below in this report.